geniusdibya/pepithon/How to send email using Node.js.md

     console.log(response)
 });
 ```
-You can download the code from:
+You can download the working code from the below GitHub link:
 https://github.com/ghansh22/email_using_nodejs.git

 ### Errors: